sui-foundation/sips/sips/sip-9.md

 This flow describes how a user can use a security key (e.g., Yubikey) to sign a transaction initiated on a desktop browser.
 The passkey is stored on the security key and is protected by a PIN or biometrics.
 Once the passkey is generated on the security key, it can never leave the device and it's not possible to back it up.
 It's advised to only use this method in a multisig setup where the security key is only one of the possible signers because if the security key is lost the account can't be recovered.

 The figure below describes the flow.
-A transaction is initiated by a web3 app which opens a pop-up window of the wallet web app (as described in the previous section) or browser extension.
+A transaction is initiated by a web3 app which opens a pop-up window of the wallet browser extension.
 When the user reviews and approves the transaction (fig. B.1), the browser creates a pop-up prompting the user to authenticate using their security key (fig. B.2).
 In case the security key doesn't support biometrics, the user will be required to enter their PIN (fig. B.3).
 The user then authenticates by touching the security key (fig. B.4), and in case the security key supports biometrics, user's fingerprint is scanned.
 The transaction will then be signed by the passkey stored on the security key and the signature passed over to the desktop browser.
 The wallet app running in the browser will then broadcast the transaction to the blockchain.

 ![Flow B](../assets/sip-9/flow-b.png)